hidenori-shinohara/hidenori-shinohara.github.io/_posts/modern_cryptography_and_elliptic_curves/2023-05-11-modern-cryptography-and-elliptic-curves-congruent-number.md

 ---
 layout: post
-title:  "An example of a congruent number"
+title:  "Modern Cryptography and Elliptic Curves: An example of a congruent number"
 date:   2023-05-10
 author: Hidenori
 ---